suabochica/suabochica-blog/README.md

 - Blog posts
 - Slides with RevealJS

 Both, have the same source; the `ORG` mode of emacs.
-I'm using Doom Emacs as a framework configuraton network.
+I'm using Doom Emacs as a framework configuration network.

 To export blog post from `.org` to markdown (`.md`) I use the [ox-hugo](https://ox-hugo.scripter.co/)

 1. Use ORG mode to create drafts.
 2. Export ORG to markdown using the `SPC m e m m` keybindings.
 3. Add tags in the exported markdown file
 4. Copy the generated `.md` file into the `/content/post` folder.
 5. Run `rm -rf /public /resources`
 6. Run `hugo`